Vuyo Dabula: Early life

 He studied at P.H Moeketsi Agricultural High where he matriculated in 1995, followed by Wits Technikon, where he graduated after a year in 1996.
 He claimed what he studied in school was not something he was interested in making his career for the future; instead he started acting.
 For acting, he studied at AFDA Cape Town.

 Career

-He is most famous for his role of Kumkani Phakade in the South African soap, Generations.
+He is most famous for his role of Kumkani Phakade in the South African soap opera, Generations.
 Vuyo also appeared in Avengers: Age of Ultron (2015) and he played the main role in the 2017 film Five Fingers for Marseilles.
-Vuyo currently stars as Shandu, a spy turned rebel as well as a love interest to Pearl Thusi's character in Netflix's first African original series, Queen Sono.
+Vuyo starred as Shandu, a spy turned rebel as well as a love interest to Pearl Thusi's character in Netflix's first African original series, Queen Sono.
 In April 2020, the series was renewed by Netflix for a second season.
-However, on November 26, 2020, it was reported that Netflix has cancelled the series because of the production challenges brought on by the COVID-19 pandemic.
+However, on 26 November 2020, it was reported that Netflix has cancelled the series because of the production challenges brought on by the COVID-19 pandemic.